Air Fryer Orange Chicken

 • Uses a hands-off cooking method.
 Just toss the marinated chicken in the air fryer and let this hands-off tool work its magic.

 • A 30-minute dinner.
-From cooking the chicken to making the sauce to putting it all together, this dish is ready to enjoy in about 30 minutes.
+From cooking the chicken to making the sauce to putting it all together, this dish is ready to enjoy in no time.

 • Budget-friendly.
 Put the takeout menu down.
 My homemade recipe is so much better AND inexpensive to make, too!

 • Chicken breasts.
 This is my favorite protein when I’m making orange chicken at home.
-Boneless skinless chicken breasts soak in the marinade easily and cook quickly in the air fryer compared to chicken thighs.
-It’s also leaner too, which is always a plus.
+Boneless, skinless chicken breasts soak in the marinade easily and cook quickly in the air fryer.
+I tested this with chicken thighs, too.
+They turned out juicier but less lean.
+Either works.

 • Salt and pepper.
-To season the chicken breast marinade.
+To season the chicken.

-• All purpose flour and cornstarch.
-I like to coat the chicken pieces in both flour and cornstarch for extra crunch.
-You can also sprinkle some panko for even more crunch.
+• All-purpose flour and cornstarch.
+I like to coat the chicken pieces in a mixture of both flour and cornstarch for extra crunch.
+You can also sprinkle some panko for an even crunchier texture.

 For the orange chicken sauce: